 The Keiser M3 console shows you RPM, power (watts output), heart rate, resistance level (gear), time elapsed and distance traveled (not miles or kilometers).
 You need to supply your own Polar heart rate strap to sync with the console.
 It doesn’t come with the ability to upload your data to an app or your computer for further analysis and tracking, so this needs to be recorded manually.

-The Keiser M3i version of the bike has a console that is compatible with the GoInd App but it costs $100 – $200 more for this.
+The Keiser M3i version of the bike has a console that is compatible with Apps but it costs more for this.

-The Schwinn has a console you can buy separately for over $300 (with the Watts upgrade) that measures the same information as the M3 console except for resistance levels.
+The Schwinn has a console you can buy separately (with the Watts upgrade) that measures the same information as the M3 console except for resistance levels.
 You can upload the information to your computer by using a compatible ANT+ USB stick.

 Neither bike comes with much in the way of accessories with the Schwinn edging the Keiser but this is faint praise.
 It has a dual water bottle holder vs a single bottle holder.
 The holders are situated in a better place between the handlebars and it is easier to grab your bottle and return it using the gravity bottle holder whereas the Keiser one where you have to slide it in place.

-The Schwinn AC Performance Plus is about $350 cheaper than the Keiser M3 Plus, but you don’t have a console or belt drive.
-If you upgrade to the carbon blue belt drive the bike it is about $100 less than the Keiser M3 Plus but you still don’t have a console (with the Watts upgrade) which costs another $350.
+The Schwinn AC Performance Plus is normally less than the Keiser M3i, but you don’t have a console or belt drive.
+If you upgrade to the carbon blue belt drive the bike it is can be less than the Keiser M3i but you still don’t have a console (with the Watts upgrade) which costs extra.